kuzzleio/documentation/src/plugins/1/constructors/repository/index.md

 {{{since "1.0.0"}}}

-Provides access to a data collection inside the plugin's dedicated and secure storage.
+Provides access to a collection inside the plugin's dedicated and secure storage.

-If this is not already the case, the data collection must first be created, using the [storage]({{ site_base_path }}plugins/1/accessors/storage) accessor.
+If this is not already the case, the collection must first be created, using the [storage]({{ site_base_path }}plugins/1/accessors/storage) accessor.

 ---